Azure/terraform-azurerm-avm-ptn-alz-management/README.md

 ### <a name="input_log_analytics_solution_plans"></a> [log\_analytics\_solution\_plans](#input\_log\_analytics\_solution\_plans)

 Description: The Log Analytics Solution Plans to create.
+Do not add the SecurityInsights solution plan here, this deployment method is deprecated.
+Instead refer to

 Type: